wazuh/wazuh-documentation/source/upgrade-guide/upgrading-elastic-stack/elastic_server_rolling_upgrade.rst

 Due to this change, previous alerts won't be visible in Wazuh indices, an update must be performed to all previous indices in order to complete the upgrade.

-Run below request for each Wazuh index created before Elastic 7.x upgrade.
+Run below request for each Wazuh index that was created before Elastic 7.x upgrade.
 It will add the *timestamp* field for all the index documents.

 Here is an example of how to run the request using the index *wazuh-alerts-3.x-2019.05.16*.